 “Where do I even begin?” she jokes about the renovation, which required a complete gut, including a new coat of paint and the installation of a serving window and modern fixtures.
 “There were so many days where I thought she was never going to be finished and feeling so discouraged, but Rob kept reassuring me that she would be ready by summer 2019, and he was right.
 The whole process took over a year, as we found out we were expecting our first baby (due in August!) and we bought our first house, so Tilly was on hold for the winter season.”

-Although Carrington finished work on Tilly this summer, she first came up with the idea for Parked Prosecco back in March 2018.
+Although Carrington finished work on Tilly in summer 2019, she first came up with the idea for Parked Prosecco back in March 2018.
 A longtime bartender from Greenwood Lake, she knew she wanted to open a bar of her own at some point.
 She just didn’t want to invest all her savings and jump through hoops to obtain a standing liquor license.
 When her fiancé suggested she look into a mobile bar instead, she jumped on the concept immediately.

-This summer, Parked Prosecco makes its grand debut in the Hudson Valley.
+During the summer of 2019, Parked Prosecco made its grand debut in the Hudson Valley.
 Operating as a mobile wine bar, it offers wine on tap from kegs that are 100-percent recyclable.

 “I wanted to venture into the wine business because how can you say no to prosecco flowing from a tap?” she asks.
 “You can’t!”

 First comes the outreach.
 Anyone interested can send a message to Carrington via the contact form on her site to see if Tilly is available and inquire about costs.
 Carrington will travel up to 50 miles from her home base in Warwick, with additional charges for any transportation beyond that.